 sqldelight-androidx-driver

-that wraps the AndroidX Kotlin Multiplatform SQLite
+Introduction: A SQLDelight Driver that wraps AndroidX Kotlin Multiplatform SQLite

 It works with any of the available implementations of AndroidX SQLite; see their documentation for more information.